Diane-4P/always-healthy/README.md

     Table
     - [StackOverflow post No.169](https://stackoverflow.com/questions/20825211/bootstrap-table-striped-how-do-i-change-the-stripe-background-colour)
         - Was used to override stripes to change Bootstraps colours to the colours of the website and the colours were then made transparent.
+    - [Bootstrap v5.3.3](https://getbootstrap.com/) library and [W3 Schools](https://www.w3schools.com/css/default.asp) was used throughout the production of the site to make it responsive on all devices.

 - Content
     - All content was written by the developer.